Jamie3213/what3words/README.md

     return create_engine(conn_string)
 ```

-Now we just need to define the target table structure in the metadata registry and bulk insert our dataframe into the table.Note that we'll make use of the ```engine.begin``` method so that we auto-rollback on failure:
+Now we just need to define the target table structure in the metadata registry and bulk insert our dataframe into the table.
+Note that we'll make use of the ```engine.begin``` method so that we auto-rollback on failure:

 ```python
 # helpers.py